Cytomel Side Effects

 Generic Name: liothyronine

-Note: This document contains side effect information about liothyronine.
-Some of the dosage forms listed on this page may not apply to the brand name Cytomel.
+Note: This page contains information about the side effects of liothyronine.
+Some of the dosage forms included on this document may not apply to the brand name Cytomel.

 For the Consumer